2.2.1.10 General procedures for confirming & verifying identity

 Identity confirmation requirements for partners

-Explanation: As the partner is entitled to receive benefits from the partner's claim, or in the case of PBBP the person receives payment based on their deceased partner's accrued bonus, their identity must be verified to the same level as the claimant for HCC.
+Explanation: As the partner is entitled to receive benefits from the person's claim in the case of the Low Income Health Care Card, or the Pension Bonus Bereavement Payment, the person receives payment based on their deceased partner's accrued bonus, their identity must also be established.

 For all other payments and benefits each person must claim in their own right.
 When this occurs their identity will be verified.

-Partner details are not required for claimants of a foster child HCC.
+Partner details are not required for claimants of a foster child Health Care Card (HCC).

 Identity confirmation requirements for children